HarrisFauntleroy/harrisfauntleroy/README.md

 ### Hi there 👋
 My name is Harry, I'm currently undertaking a dual degree comprised of a Diploma of Website Development and a Bachelors of Information Technology.

+Always trying to improve my knowledge with practical projects in my spare time.

 <!--
 **HarrisFauntleroy/harrisfauntleroy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.